nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 already made many attempts to sync the NIOS CPU with the Cortex-A9 CPU, but so far without success.
 At least, I have little experience with the ARM DS-5 v5.26.0 Developer and run always into new problems.
-I am running out of time, certain events have changed my life, maybe I am too old :-) Maybe someone wants to complete this project ??
+I am running out of time, certain events have changed my life, maybe I am too old :-) Maybe someone wants to complete this project ?, please send me an E-Mail.